sg4544/email-ai-query-assistant/README.md

 3️⃣ Install Required Packages

-Create a file named requirements.txt (already provided) and install:
+Create a file named requirements.txt (already provided) and install: pip install -r requirements.txt

-bash
-Copy
-Edit
-pip install -r requirements.txt

 🚀 Running The App

 Start the application with:

-bash
-Copy
-Edit
 streamlit run your_script_name.py

 🧠 Using the App